patrickfav/under-the-hood/README.md

 ### Module `hood-core`
 Contains only the base code without the default implementation of the debug activity.
-The advantage is that there is only minimal dependencies of `support*` libraries and therefore very lightweight, not adding too much methods or `res` to your app.
+The advantage is that there is only minimal dependencies on `support*` libraries and therefore very lightweight, not adding too much methods or `res` to your app.

 The core module comes in 2 flavours (or classifier):